 “Wingardium Leviosa!”
 Fred intoned, causing the pies to levitate at hip height beside his brother.

 “Well, carry on then!”
-George called out with another meaningful look at Fred.
-Turning to the floating pies he said, “Come on, you,” and trotted up the staircase with the other stack of pies floating obediently after him.
+George called out, with another meaningful look at Fred.
+Turning to the hovering pies he said, “Come on, you,” and trotted up the staircase with the stack of desserts floating obediently after him.

 “Oh, right.
-Well, er… if you’ll just come this way, please,” Fred said and turned back toward the corridor he and George had just come from.
-I followed a step behind Fred, noting that this was the first time I had ever seen the two of them apart.
+Well, er … if you’ll just come this way, please,” Fred said and turned back toward the corridor he and George had just come from.
+I followed a step behind Fred, noting that this was the first time I’d ever seen the two of them apart.
 Fred seemed somehow much smaller and quieter without his brother there.